sleepdiary/dashboard/README.md

 The included [`Dockerfile`](Dockerfile) describes our build environment.
 To recompile the project, build and run the environment like this:

     docker build --tag sleepdiary-dashboard "/path/to/sleepdiary/dashboard"
-    docker run --rm -it -v "/path/to/sleepdiary/dashboard":/app sleepdiary-dashboard # run a development environment docker run --rm -it -v "/path/to/sleepdiary/dashboard":/app sleepdiary-dashboard yarn build # build for production
+    docker run --rm -it -p some_port:8080 -v "/path/to/sleepdiary/dashboard":/app sleepdiary-dashboard # run a development environment docker run --rm -it -v "/path/to/sleepdiary/dashboard":/app sleepdiary-dashboard yarn build # build for production

+Most people set `some_port` in the second line to `8080`, but you can use another port if you prefer.
+For example, you might want to run two instances of the project and compare their behaviour.

 This is run automatically by [our GitHub Actions script](.github/workflows/main.yml).
 If you fork this project on GitHub, [enable GitHub Actions](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) to rebuild the project automatically whenever you push a change.